Master’s Degree in Accounting in District of Columbia

-Prior to taking the CPA exam, test agencies may require students to complete 150 of accounting education.
-Earning a masters in accounting could contribute to this requirement.
+Before taking the CPA exam, test agencies may require students to complete 150 of accounting education.
+Earning a master’s in accounting could contribute to this requirement.

 Exam and certified CPA requirements may vary by state.
-Be sure to check your areas specific guidelines prior to signing up for this test.
+Be sure to check the specific guidelines prior to signing up for this test.